Insurance Plans

 Dr. Nelson accepts Medicare, TriCare, Blue Cross, Blue Shield, Cigna, Aetna, PHCS, Interplan, and Worker's Compensation.

-He does not accept United Healthcare.
+He accepts United Healthcare only as a supplement to Medicare.
 He does not accept Medi-Cal or Covered California policies that only pay the doctor a discounted rate.
 If you are covered by Medi-Cal or Covered California and cannot find a qualified doctor to treat your hand, call the office for advice.

 He does not participate in HMO plans.
 "I do not participate in these plans because of the limits they place on me when I try to give you the best quality hand care.
 I don't want anyone placing limits on me when I am trying to provide you with the best healthcare that is possible.
 I have written an essay on this: please read Financial Incentives: Hard Facts for Patients."